 “Software Patents Are Dead!
-Long Live Software Patents!”Added by Philip McKay, Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on October 9, 2015
+Long Live Software Patents!”Added by Philip McKay, Bradlee R. Frazer in Articles & Blogs, Business Law, Intellectual Property and Patent Law on October 9, 2015

 I never understood that expression, “The King is dead!
 Long live the King!” until I started watching Game of Thrones.
 So when horrible King Joffrey Baratheon was poisoned and the assembled onlookers turned to his younger brother and shouted those words, I got it: we acknowledge that King Joffrey is dead, but his younger brother Tommen is the new king automatically by virtue of the doctrine of primogeniture and so we wish him, the new king, long life by that expression.
 (Most of you likely understood this long before I did.)

 Because of a recent U. S. Supreme Court decision called Alice Corp. v.
 CLS Bank International, 573 U.S. __, 134 S. Ct.
 2347 (2014), many people have been lamenting the death of software patents.
 But in fact, the correct expression now should be a modification of the “king” declaration above: “Software Patents are Dead!
 Long Live Software Patents!”PhiAllAll